AndyGreenPhD/journal-rss-feeds/README.md

-# journal-rss-feeds
-RSS feeds for academic journals
+# RSS feeds for academic journals

 AIS Basket of 8 journals